Fresh Rhubarb Muffins (video)

 Instructions

 - Preheat oven to 375F.
-Line 2 muffin pans with 14 paper liners.
+Line a standard muffin pan with paper liners.

 - Add in wet ingredients to the dry mixture and stir until just combined.
-Fold in 2 cups of the rhubarb.
+Fold in 2 cups of the rhubarb.2 & 1/4 cups (250g) chopped rhubarb

 - Divide batter among the liners.
-Top with the remaining rhubarb and sprinkle with coarse sugar.
+Top with the remaining rhubarb and sprinkle with coarse sugar.1-2 Tbsp coarse sugar

 Notes